 Setting the tone: By extending a warm welcome to speakers and audience members and encouraging active engagement, you may set a productive and professional tone for the discussion.

 Give guidelines: Inform the audience how to use resources relating to the session, such as the conference program or conference website, when to ask questions, how to offer comments and other directions.

 Start promptly: A delay can confuse attendees and throw off the conference’s schedule, therefore start the session on time to avoid this.

 As a Session Chair how I should Close my Session?

 Setting a professional and orderly tone at the outset of the event will assist the speakers and audience to feel at ease and engaged throughout.
-Additionally, it contributes to the conference’s organisation and the smooth operation of the session.
+Additionally, it contributes to the conference’s organization and the smooth operation of the session.